-Within the project block, you can add one or more specific deliverables you’ll provide the client.
-When they sign the contract, a new project will automatically be created for you in Hectic, with each deliverable and deadline included.
+Within the project block, you can add one or more specific tasks you’ll provide the client.
+When they sign the contract, a new project will automatically be created for you in Hectic, with each task and deadline included.

 You can also add multiple project blocks to the proposal.
 If you choose to add multiple options, you can allow your client to choose one when signing.
 You can use this to offer package options, like a basic package and a VIP package with additional support or features.
 You can also toggle the choice to allow your client to select multiple packages or make all packages required.

 Adding terms to your contract is optional, but recommended.
 These terms are legally binding when signed, which helps protect you in case of non-payment or late payment from the client.
 It also sets clear expectations, so there’s no confusion for either you or the client.

 If you choose to add this block, you'll get a default block.
 To edit it, click in the terms block.
 Then you’ll be able to choose a deadline for payment (for example, “7 days after invoicing”), a payment schedule, late fees, and a deposit amount.

 Note: The contract template provided by Hectic was drafted by an attorney based on common requirements for freelancers in the US, however, it is not a substitute for legal advice.
 If you have any questions regarding this contract template or your finished contract as it relates to your specific business, please contact a licensed attorney.

 If you’d like to include a contract terms section, but would prefer full control over the language included, use the “Convert terms to editable text” button.

 Sending your proposal to a client

 Once you’ve signed, it’s ready to send!
 Use the "Share" button in the top right corner to email a link to the contract to your potential client.